 Your story is a world that needs populating – have you chosen the right characters?

-Extras: You will be asked to submit an extract in which you show a key conversation taking place, together with a brief description of where this fits into your story and what the characters motivations are.
+Extras: The attendees to be workshopped will be asked to submit an extract in which they show a key conversation taking place, together with a brief description of where this fits into their story and what the characters motivations are.
 This will be discussed in Week 7.

 Week 7: Wednesday 31st October

-In this session, author and scriptwriter Simon Booker will explore the art and function of dialogue.
+Your story needs conversation: in this session, William will explore the art and function of dialogue.

-Extras: You will be asked to submit an extract that mark the beginning of your story.
+Extras: The attendees to be workshopped will be asked to submit an extract that marks the beginning of their story.
 This will be discussed in Week 8.

 Week 8: Wednesday 7th November